Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Trade-offs in Static Query Evaluation

-Theorem~\ref{thm:main_static} expresses the runtime components as functions of a parameter $\eps$ (Figure~\ref{fig:tradeoffs}).
-By appropriately setting $\eps$, it recovers prior results restricted to hierarchical queries.
+Theorem~\ref{thm:main_static} expresses the runtime components as functions of a parameter $\eps$.
+The dotted green line and the purple line in the left plot in Figure~\ref{fig:tradeoffs_3_dim} depict the preprocessing time and respectively the enumeration delay.
+The middle plot in Figure~\ref{fig:tradeoffs_3_dim} visualizes the trade-off between the two components.
+Our approach achieves each blue point and each point on the blue line.
+Prior approaches are represented by the blue points in the trade-off space.
+By appropriately setting $\eps$, our approach recovers prior results restricted to hierarchical queries.
 For $\eps=0$, both the preprocessing time and the delay become $O(N)$, as for $\alpha$-acyclic queries~\cite{BaganDG07}.
 For $\eps=1$, we obtain $\bigO{N^\fw}$ preprocessing time and $O(1)$ delay as for conjunctive queries~\cite{OlteanuZ15}.
-For free-connex queries, $\fw=1$ and the preprocessing time remains $O(N)$ regardless of $\eps$; we then choose $\eps=1$ to obtain $O(1)$ delay~\cite{BaganDG07}.
+Free-connex acyclic queries are a special class of queries that enjoy linear preprocessing time and constant delay~\cite{BaganDG07}.
+We recover this result as follows.
+First, we observe that any free-connex hierarchical query has static width $\fw=1$.
+This means that the preprocessing time remains $O(N)$ regardless of $\eps$; we then choose $\eps=1$ to obtain $O(1)$ delay.
 For bounded-degree databases, i.e., where each value appears at most $c$ times for some constant $c=N^\beta$, first-order queries admit $O(N)$ preprocessing time and $O(1)$ delay~\cite{DurandFO07,Kazana11}.
 We recover the $O(1)$ delay using $\eps=1$.
 The preprocessing time becomes $\bigO{N\cdot (N^\beta)^{\fw-1}}=\bigO{N}$ if our approach uses the constant upper bound $c$ instead of the upper bound $N^{\eps}$ on the degrees.
+The left Venn diagram in Figure~\ref{fig:venn_diagrams} depicts the relationship of our result in Theorems~\ref{thm:main_static} with prior results.

+The next example demonstrates how the complexities of our approach in the static case imply lower overall evaluation time than existing approaches. \begin{exa} Consider the hierarchical query $Q(A,C) = R(A,B), S(B,C).$ Let us assume that the input relations are of size $N$.
+Then, it takes quadratic time to compute the list of tuples in the query result of $Q$.
+(As it will become clearer later, this query has static width $2$, which explains the $O(N^2)$ time complexity for the evaluation of $Q$.)

+An {\em eager} evaluation does just this: It readily computes the list of tuples in the query result of $Q$.
+This requires quadratic preprocessing time, after which the tuples in the query result can be enumerated with constant delay~\cite{Olteanu:ICDT:12}.

+In contrast, a {\em lazy} evaluation approach computes the first tuple in the query result then the second tuple and so on.
+This can be done using linear preprocessing time followed by linear enumeration delay for each tuple in the result~\cite{BaganDG07}.
+It is conjectured that the delay cannot be lowered to constant after linear-time preprocessing for $Q$~\cite{BaganDG07}.
+(The explanation is that $Q$ is not free-connex, a notion we will introduce in Section~\ref{sec:preliminaries}.)